Published on August 28th, 2013 | by Ruben18

 It is impossible to give the exact age of a wine that has been aged in a solera, as it is a blend of many vintages.
 It is only possible to give an approximate, average age of the wine.
 This is determined by the number of criaderas, the typical percentage of each saca, and the frequency of the saca.
 The combination of these factors defines the rotation of the total stock of wine and allows us to estimate the average age.

-A wine bottled from a solera that was started ten years ago will have wine that is ten years old blended with wine that is nine, eight, seven… up to three years old.
-By law, sherry must reach an average age of 3 years before it can be sold, but in reality most are much older than that.
-When bottled, the age of all sherries must be assessed by a group of tasters from the Consejo Regulador, the governing body of the Jerez D.O., who will reject any wine if it deems to be too immature.
+A wine bottled from a solera that was started ten years ago will have wine that is ten years old blended with wine that is nine, eight, seven… up to the wine of the latest harvest.
+By law, sherry must reach an average age of two years before it can be sold, but in reality most are older than that (the average of all sherry currently in stock in bodegas is around 4 years).
+A tasting panel of the Consejo Regulador can reject any wine if it deems to be immature.
 They are also the ones who grant the VOS and VORS labels by assessing the flavour profile.

 While we said earlier that the highest criadera is topped up with young wine, premium soleras that hold very old wines will be washed down with soleras of similar style, i.e. already mature wine brought to a certain state of aging outside of the solera.
-This way, a solera can also be expanded by bringing casks to a required state before adding them to the system.
+This idea can also used to expand an existing solera, bringing casks to a required state before adding them.
+Sherry soleras are rarely started from scratch, most of the time they start from existing wines.

 Purpose of a solera